 Our team has handled some of the toughest campus sexual assault cases, including some that have made national headlines.
 Mr. Plotnick understands the dynamics of these cases and the consequences sexual assault can have on the victims' lives, and he has the experience and expertise to get you the justice you deserve.

 If you have been a victim of sexual assault or other violent crime on campus, and you need help concerning your legal rights, call (301) 251-1286 to schedule a case evaluation in the Maryland, District or Virginia regions.

 Typical injuries and by-products of sexual assault or violent crime include:

 - Panic disorder(s)

 The problem of sexual assault on campus has become so widespread that former President Obama created a task force aimed at combatting this epidemic.
 As part of its effort, the White House established the "Not Alone" website, which continues to exist on the United States Department of Justice's website.

 The website serves as a centralized resource containing information for victims, including material on crisis and counseling services, guidance about reporting attacks, prevention and avoidance, and other critical information about how to cope with the devastation that is part of these crimes.

-Consuming alcohol also lowers the victim's defenses and alcohol can be easily spiked or drugged.
-This renders the potential victim incapable of defending herself or himself from sexual assault.
+Consuming alcohol not only lowers the victims’ defenses but also causes them to engage in behavior putting them more at risk.
+Additionally, alcohol can be easily spiked or drugged.
+The effects of alcohol consumption render the potential victim incapable of defending herself or himself from sexual assault.

 Numerous studies have found that incidents of sexual assault or rape correlate directly with alcohol consumption on the part of the attacker and/or the victim.
 That's why fraternity parties flowing with alcohol can be fraught with danger.